joshua-smith4/PoseSegmentation/README.md

 As the data is loaded into memory to be fed to the FCN for training or testing, the labels are converted to categorical arrays and flattened.
 Each label is a 2D vector with 424*512 elements in the first dimension (one for each pixel) and 46 elements in the second where only a single element is 1 and the rest are 0s.
 The 46 elements represent the 46 possible classes.

 ### The FCN model
+The image below shows the proposed FCN architecture.

 ![Model architecture](/model.png?raw=true)

+The model accepts depth images with the dimensions batches x 424 x 512.
+The input is then passed to a reshape layer that converts the input into a tensor with the shape batches x 424 x 512 x 1 because convolutional layers in Keras expect a channels dimension.
+The output of reshape is sent to two locations.
+First it is sent through several convolutional layers with kernel sizes 3 x 3 and then to a max pooling layer that reduces the dimensionality to 212 x 256 x 32.
 ### Training (Loss and Evaluation Metrics)
 ### Shortcomings
 ### External Packages